ansys/scade-design-rules/doc/source/design/examples.rst

 Design
 ------
-The examples are intended to showcase easily the usage of a rule.
+The examples are intended to showcase easily the usage of a metric or rule.
 They shall be configured to refer to their corresponding rule using relative paths, for example: